-Chart 5 shows the actual currency structure of foreign exchange assets as of 30 September 2015.
+Chart 5 shows the actual currency structure of foreign exchange assets as of 31 December 2015.
 Assets denominated in US dollars and euros retained the dominant position in the structure.
+In the fourth quarter of 2015, the Bank of Russia began carrying out operations with assets in yuan.

 Chart 6.
-Geographical structure of foreign exchange assets as of 30 September 2015
+Geographical structure of foreign exchange assets as of 31 December 2015

 Chart 6 shows the geographical structure of foreign exchange assets by location (place of residence) of legal entities that are counterparties and issuers of the securities included in foreign exchange assets.
-Russia's location in the geographical structure at the third position was a result of Bank of Russia transactions on liquidity provision to Russian credit institutions in foreign currency (repo transactions and loans in foreign currency).
+Russia's location in the geographical structure at the fourth position was a result of Bank of Russia transactions on liquidity provision to Russian credit institutions in foreign currency (repo transactions and loans in foreign currency).

 Chart 5.
-Foreign exchange assets by currency as of 30 September 2015
+Foreign exchange assets by currency as of 31 December 2015

-Chart 7 shows the distribution of foreign exchange assets by credit rating as of 30 September 2014 and 30 September 2015.
-The Chart is based on Fitch Ratings, Standard and Poor's and Moody's Investors Service data, with the lowest credit rating grades used.
+Chart 7 shows the distribution of foreign exchange assets by credit rating as of 31 December 2014 and 31 December 2015.
+The Chart is based on Fitch Ratings.
+Standard and Poor's and Moody's Investors Service data, with the lowest credit rating grades used.